-It’s safe to say that, by now, you’re familiar with the idea of a web host.
+It’s safe to say that, by now, you’re familiar with the idea of a web hosting.
 They offer space on their servers for your site to live.
 But what if you want more control?
 More power?
 Higher bandwidth?
 If all of those are true, perhaps it’s time to look into the world of dedicated servers.
 Read on for all you need to know about what they are and how they work.

 What is a Dedicated Server?